Extra care housing

 All schemes have activities for you to get involved in, so you can make new friends and take up new hobbies if you want to.
 You can have friends to stay and some schemes even have guest rooms if it's going to be a bit crowded in your flat.
 You may have to pay extra for the use of guest facilities and for certain activities.

 Extra care housing is your own home.
 Most apartments are for rent however some schemes also run shared ownership schemes.

 All extra care housing schemes must be registered and inspected by the Care Quality Commission (CQC).

 Where are the schemes?

-You can arrange to have a look around the scheme you are interested in, before you apply to go on the waiting list.
-You can also approach schemes direct if you are interested in shared ownership.
+You can arrange to have a look around the scheme you are interested in before you apply to go on the waiting list.
+You can also approach schemes directly if you are interested in shared ownership.

 How much does it cost?

 The amount of rent, service and support charges will depend on the size of the apartment and the services provided.
 All the schemes have different charges.

 You may qualify for help.
 Our welfare rights service can give advice about how moving into extra care housing will affect you financially, and what benefits you can claim.
 It is a good idea to find this out before you move into an extra care scheme.

 If you want to find out more, email us at firstname.lastname@example.org or phone us on 0121 569 2266.